Peru & the Nazca Lines

 With various scenic stops along the way, we drive on further south and then inland to the city of Arequipa, at a height of 2,300m and dramatically surrounded by volcanoes.
 Arequipa’s Spanish Colonial centre is deservedly a UNESCO World Heritage Site.
 Not only is there much to see in Peru’s second largest city, but it also possesses a famous regional cuisine, which we will have ample time to sample.

-In the morning, depending on our flight time, we may be able to see a little more of Arequipa before leaving for Cuzco.
-Upon arrival there will be time to relax and acclimatise to the altitude before taking an optional, leisurely walk through the centre of the Inca capital.
+In the morning we fly to Cuzco.
+Upon arrival there is time to relax and acclimatise to the altitude, before taking an optional walk through the Inca capital.

 In the morning, we travel to the beautiful site of Chinchero.
 Originally the private estate of the ruler Topa Inca, it possesses impressive carved rock outcrops, sweeping Inca terrace systems and a painted early Colonial church that incorporates a large Inca hall.
 We also make a specially arranged visit to a local family to witness a demonstration of traditional weaving.
 Later, we descend to the Urubamba Valley or ‘Sacred Valley’ for lunch and proceed to Ollantaytambo, where we walk through Inca terraces into the town.

 Today we spend time exploring the main Ollantaytambo ruins, which enjoy impressive views across the Urubamba to the ancient quarry site.
 From here, we then drive up through the Patacancha Valley, past a number of ancient settlements, to the Inca site and Colonial church located at Marcacocha.
 Here, we stop for a picnic lunch before returning to Ollantaytambo, where we can visit other parts of this uniquely well-preserved Inca town.